AeroTechLab/Simple-Matrix/README.md

 For instance, building this library with [GCC](https://gcc.gnu.org/) as a shared object, using reference **BLAS/LAPACK**, would require the shell command (from root directory):

 >$ gcc matrix.c -I. -shared -fPIC -o matrix.so -lblas -llapack

+### Documentation

+Descriptions of how the functions and data structures work are available at the [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html)-generated [documentation pages](https://labdin.github.io/Simple-C-Matrix-Library/)